HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/prepare_configure_networking.md

    host: "your-dx-instance.whateverdomain.com"
   ```

-If you do not know the hostname beforehand, you can leave it blank and run an additional step later in the installation, that retrieves the assigned hostname from the HAProxy Ingress and configure all applications accordingly.
+If you do not know the hostname beforehand, you can leave it blank and run an additional step later in the installation, that retrieves the assigned hostname from the HAProxy and configure all applications accordingly.

 ## Configure Cross Origin Resource Sharing \(CORS\)